 Early Notables of the Dawdine family (pre 1700)

 Another 36 words (3 lines of text) are included under the topic Early Dawdine Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dawdine family to Ireland
+Migration of the Dawdine family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: John Doddington arrived in Georgia in 1773.

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.